| 0 | no | 11 | |

 Uralic Areal Typology feature UT031

 A command addressed to a singular 2nd person can be regarded as a canonical imperative, but commands can also be addressed to other persons (Aikhenvald 2015: 234).
-The aim of this question is to find out whether it is possible to mark an indirect command addressed to a singular 3rd person using a specific mood, as in (1) and (2) (cf. also UT032).
-(The respective forms are usually called jussive, optative or imperative.)
+The aim of this question is to determine whether a non-indicative morphological marking can be used on the verb to direct a command/wish, etc. to the singular 3rd person, as in (1) (cf. also UT032).
+(The corresponding form is usually called a jussive, optative, or imperative.)

 (1) Finnish